2010 Turkish Grand Prix: Practice

 There were three practice sessions preceding Sunday's race—two 90-minute sessions on Friday, and one 60-minute session on Saturday.
 The Friday morning session was held on a dusty track scattered with debris and several drivers spun off the track.
-Lewis Hamilton set the fastest time of the first session, at 1 minute and 28.653 seconds; his late lap was almost one second quicker than teammate Button.
-The two Mercedes drivers was third and fourth quickest; Michael Schumacher ahead of Nico Rosberg.
+Lewis Hamilton set the first session's fastest time, at 1:28.653; his late lap was almost one second quicker than teammate Button.
+The two Mercedes drivers were third and fourth quickest; Michael Schumacher ahead of Nico Rosberg.
 Vettel and Webber set the fifth and eighth fastest times respectively for Red Bull; they were separated by the Renault duo of Robert Kubica and Vitaly Petrov.
 Alonso and Adrian Sutil rounded out the top ten.
 The session was disrupted with two minutes to go when Sutil ran wide at turn eight, which caused him to spin backwards and crash into a barrier, breaking his front wing and both front tyres.
 The session was ended early due to limited time running.

 In the second practice session that afternoon, Button set the quickest lap of the day, a 1:28.280, which was nearly one tenth of a second quicker than Webber.
 Vettel was third fastest followed by Hamilton and Alonso in fourth and fifth.
 Both Mercedes cars were slower in the session with Rosberg sixth and Schumacher seventh.
 Kubica, Petrov and Massa followed in the top ten.
 Webber stopped outside the exit of turn two with an engine failure and engaged in an argument with marshals on preventing the car from moving backwards.
-In the final practice session, Vettel was fastest with a time of 1:27.086.
-This made him three tenths of a second faster than Rosberg in second place.
-Hamilton set the third quickest lap despite spinning sideways into the turn eight gravel trap.
-He was ahead of Webber who was afflicted with a throttle problem.
+In the final practice session, Vettel was fastest with a time of 1:27.086, three tenths of a second faster than the second-placed Rosberg.
+Hamilton was third and spun sideways into the turn eight gravel trap.
+He was ahead of Webber who had a throttle problem.
 Kubica, Alonso, Schumacher, Button, Massa and Petrov completed the top ten ahead of qualifying.